Workbox is built into Create React App (CRA) with a default configuration that precaches all the static assets in your application with every build.

 The default precaching strategy used by Workbox in CRA is cache-first, where all static assets are fetched from the service worker cache and if that fails (if the resource is not cached for example), the network request is made.
 This is how content can still be served to users even when they are in a complete offline state.

-would allow developers to override the default settings by just creating a
+workbox.config.js file.
+This would allow developers to override the default settings by just creating a single

 Relying on the service worker cache first and then falling back to the network is an excellent way to build sites that load faster on subsequent visits and work offline to some extent.
 However, there are a few things that need to be taken into consideration:

-- How can caching behaviours by a service worker be tested?
+- How can caching behaviors by a service worker be tested?

 - Should there be a message for users to let them know they are looking at cached content?